adam-herrala-bricker/aika/API_GUIDE.md

   - type: integer
   - required: false
   - default: 0
-- `res`
-  - resolution of image to generate for the slice (if it includes one)
-  - type: string
-  - required: false
-  - value options: 'web', 'full'
-  - default: 'web'
 - `search`
   - case insensitive substring searching for title + text
   - type: string